 - (a) Gross margin consists of total operating revenues less purchases of natural gas and NGLs.
-Gross margin is viewed as a non-Generally Accepted Accounting Principles, or non-GAAP, measure under the rules of the Securities and Exchange Commission, or SEC, but is included as a supplemental disclosure because it is a primary performance measure used by management as it represents the results of product sales versus product purchases.
+Gross margin is viewed as a non-GAAP measure under the rules of the SEC, but is included as a supplemental disclosure because it is a primary performance measure used by management as it represents the results of product sales versus product purchases.
 As an indicator of our operating performance, gross margin should not be considered an alternative to, or more meaningful than, net income or cash flow as determined in accordance with GAAP.
-Our gross margin may not be comparable to a similarly titled measure of another company because other entities may not calculate gross margin in the same manner. - (b) Other consists of general and administrative expense, interest income and interest expense. - (c) Other long-term assets not allocable to segments consist of restricted investments, unrealized gains on non-trading derivative and hedging transactions and other non-current assets.
+Our gross margin may not be comparable to a similarly titled measure of another company because other entities may not calculate gross margin in the same manner. - (b) Other consists of general and administrative expense, interest income and interest expense. - (c) Other non-current assets not allocable to segments consist of restricted investments, unrealized gains on non-trading derivative and hedging instruments, and other non-current assets.